AJKD Information for Authors & Journal Policies | View as PDF | Updated July 2015

-Corresponding authors are provided with proofs via e-mail to check for typesetting and/or copyediting errors.
+Corresponding authors are provided with proofs via e-mail to check for typesetting and/or copy- editing errors.
 Important corrections to data presentation are allowed, but authors will be charged for excessive alterations to proofs.
-Corrections must be returned to Elsevier within 48 hours.
+Corrections should be returned to Elsevier within 48 hours.

 Authors may publish up to 4 printed pages without any page charges; for each page in excess of the 4 free pages, authors are responsible for paying $75 per page or partial page.
 One journal page is approximately equivalent to 3.5 double-spaced manuscript pages, 40 references, or 2 tables/figures.
 The editorial office will e-mail the corresponding author with an estimate of the page charges before typesetting, but will not send the invoice until after the article is published in print.
 If no response to the invoice or subsequent reminders is received, the editorial office will place a publication hold on all further papers from the corresponding author and all listed co-authors until the outstanding invoice is paid in full.
 Page charges and color reproduction costs are billed separately.

 Authors must bear all costs connected with printed color illustrations, with the exception of those appearing in Quiz Pages.
 The first color figure will cost $650 and each additional color figure will cost $100; multipart figures generally will be considered as 1 figure.
 After receiving a manuscript with color illustrations, Elsevier will contact the corresponding author with a cost estimate.
 In some cases, authors may have their color figures produced in black and white in the print version of AJKD (the figures will appear in color in the online version).
-Elsevier (not the editorial office) will contact the author if there is a problem reproducing a figure.
-If the author chooses color reproduction, Elsevier will send the bill to the author.
+Elsevier will contact the corresponding author if there is a problem reproducing a figure.
+Authors who choose color reproduction will be billed by Elsevier.
 Color reproduction costs and page charges are billed separately.

-Reprints of articles may be ordered before or after publication.
-Elsevier will send information on ordering reprints to authors by e-mail.wide range of scholarly, noncommercial purposes, provided there is no systematic or organized distribution of the published article.
+Authors (or their employers or institutions) retain certain rights.
+For subscription articles, authors may use their articles for a wide range of scholarly, noncommercial purposes, provided there is no systematic or organized distribution of the published article.
 Permitted reuse of open access articles is determined by the author's choice of user license.

 Manuscripts that are not rejected during the initial screening process will be reviewed as follows: